Hiranyaloka/mt-plugin-moredata/README.markdown

 # MOREDATA 0.81 FOR MOVABLE TYPE 4, 5, AND MELODY #

+The MoreData plugin provides a fast, powerful and flexible way for savvy Movable Type designers and authors to create native Movable Type hash, array, and string custom variables for use in their templates.
+The MoreData plugin is open source and does not require Movable Type Pro.
+MoreData will happily coexist with MT Pro's Custom Field plugin and provide functionality which Custom Fields does not.

-MoreData parses finds and parses CSV strings from any Movable Type tag into a hash, array, or string which can be captured as an MT variable.
+MoreData can parse any Movable Type tag into a hash, array, or string, which can then be captured as an MT variable (hash, array, or string).

-The MoreData plugin provides a `moredata` tag modifier for extracting structured data from any function tag (i.e. any tag which outputs text).
+The MoreData plugin provides a `moredata` tag modifier for extracting structured text from any function tag (i.e. any tag which returns text).

 MoreData also provides an Entry/Page custom text field (cleverly called `MoreData`) for loading with as many data structures as you need: hashes, arrays, and strings.
 And of course the `moredata` modifier works very nicely with the `MoreData` custom field tag.